fastscape-lem/fastscape/README.md

 # FastScape

-A fast, versatile, extensible and user-friendly Landscape Evolution Model (LEM).
+A fast, versatile and user-friendly Landscape Evolution Model (LEM).

 **This project is currently under heavy development.**